laerciogermano/flow-oriented-programming/README.md

 ---

-### 18. Different layers combined form a new layer.
+### 18. Different layers can be combined to form new layers.
 ![Layers forming a context](./images/image18.png)

 ---